Timothy Cubbison

-Timothy Cubbison is an American producer, director, writer and casting director, best known for the video games Fallout 4, Life Is Strange and Rise of the Tomb Raider.
-He is credited on over 50 titles including four BAFTA winners, five DICE Awards winners, five Game Critics Awards winners, and five Game Developers Choice Awards winners.
+Timothy Cubbison is an American producer, director, writer and casting director, including for the video games Fallout 4, Life Is Strange and Rise of the Tomb Raider, and as the founder of the voice recording studio Horseless Cowboy.

 Education

 Cubbison graduated from Ramstein American High School in Germany.
 He earned a B.S. in Radio-Television-Film from the University of Texas at Austin and an M.B.A. from the USC Marshall School of Business.

 Career

-He is the founder of the voice recording studio Horseless Cowboy.
+He founded voice recording studio Horseless Cowboy in 2005.

 Theatre

 Cubbison directed the world premieres of two plays, Kicking Gravity and Out of Gardenia.
 The plays, which were produced by Cubbison and Adam Agardy, were the winners of the Hired Gun Playwrighting competition.

 Video games

 Cubbison served as a voice producer on Fallout 3 and a voice director on CSI: NY.
-He received his first writing credit with work on Infamous and began working as casting director with Command and Conquer 4: Tiberium Twilight.
+He received his first writing credit with work on Infamous and began working as casting director with Command & Conquer 4: Tiberian Twilight.
 He has worked with Mickey Rourke, Kris Kristofferson, Sigourney Weaver, Laurence Fishburne and Samuel L. Jackson.

+Cubbison was nominated for Video Game Casting Director of the Year at the 2019 Heller Awards.
+He is credited on over 50 titles including four BAFTA winners, five DICE Awards winners, five Game Critics Awards winners, and five Game Developers Choice Awards winners.